guizhiyi/GSSP/README.md

 1. `pip install -r requirements.txt`

 2. Run `python gssp.py` for simple GSSP.
 And run `python gdtopk.py` for GDTopK on top of GSSP.
    For image classification，the codes are in folder `cv`.
-For machine translation, the codes are in `nlp`.
+For machine translation, the codes are in folder `nlp`.
 You can change your configurations in python codes.